kubernetes-sigs/gateway-api/geps/gep-1731/index.md

   * Only 500, 502, 503 and 504 will be tested for conformance.
   * Traefik does not seem to support specifying error codes, and will only retry on backend timeouts.

-* `SupportHTTPRRouteRetryCode5xx`

-  * 500, 502, 503 and 504 will all be tested for conformance.
-  * Arbitrary status codes in the 500-599 (inclusive) range will not be tested for conformance.

-Implementations MAY support specifying additional individual error codes in the valid 100-599 (inclusive) range or invalid 600-999 (inclusive) range, but none of these will be tested in conformance.

 * `SupportHTTPRRouteRetryConnectionError`